CapgeminiTechHub/Amazon-web-services-1/TechHub_Skill/README.md

 # 3. More Info

-This intent acts as part two of the help function. it is activated by utterances such as:
+This intent acts as part one of the help function. it is activated by utterances such as:

 - "more options"
 - "other options"